Write a Command

 Dashboard can use Commands too, with a very similar API, apart for:

-• There is no Instance or Entity distinction; a command handler must extend Code16\Sharp\Dashboard\Commands\DashboardCommand.
+- There is no Instance or Entity distinction; a command handler must extend

 Bulk Commands (Entity List only)

-As seen before, Entity Commands are executed on multiple instances: all of them, or a filtered list of them.
-But sometimes you may need to execute a Command on a specific list of instances, a user selection.
+As seen before, Entity Commands are executed on multiple instances: either all of them, or a sublist based on active filters.
+But sometimes you may need to execute a Command on a custom list of instances, crafted by the user.
+In order to allow that, you can:

-Configure the Command to allow an instance selection
+Configure the Entity Command to allow an instance selection

 {